Transition Assistance Program

 Step Two: Pre-Separation Briefing

 Like the initial counseling, the pre-separation briefing is also due no less than a year before service members plan to officially leave the military.
 This is a workshop packed with information about available benefits and transition help.
-We also have TRICARE, TMO, and SBP briefers attend as well as other agencies that are here to help our transitioning members know their available resources.
+We also have TRICARE, TMO, and SBP briefers attend as well as other agencies that are here to help our transitioning members and their spouses know about the available resources.
+Your TAP Counselor will register you for this briefing.

 Step Three: Transition Assistance Program Workshop--- 3+2 (5 Day)